fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 ### Do not assume any specific version of FSharp.Core is in the GAC, even if it is on your machine

 Once again, do not rely on FSharp.Core being in the GAC.
-For F# executable components (see above), use `Private=True` for your executable components.
+For applications (see above), use ``<Private>true</Private>`` for the FSharp.Core reference in the project file (see below).
+In the Visual Studio IDE this is equivalent to setting the `CopyLocal` property to `true`  properties for the `FSharp.Core`  eference.

 On some installations of F#, some versions of FSharp.Core are added to the GAC.
 Do not rely on these being present in production code being deployed off your machine.